-Under the Waste Avoidance and Resource Recovery Act 2007, 25% of funds raised by the landfill levy are paid into the Waste Avoidance and Resource Recovery Account.
+Under the Waste Avoidance and Resource Recovery Act 2007, each year not less than 25% of funds raised by the landfill levy are to be paid into the Waste Avoidance and Resource Recovery Account.
 These funds are applied to programmes related to the management, reduction, reuse, recycling, monitoring or measurement of waste.